SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 * Scavenger hunt activity
   - Oooh I sense something (first time it detects it), oh no we're getting further away, ooh I can feel it, we're getting closer,
   - Handle multiple in the same area, say I can sense two perhaps.
+    - Currently we have a linear flow, so this may not make sense.

 Other:
 * Add a system shutdown command - intent custom command 9.